Welcome to Turning Your Cruising Dreams Into Reality podcasts.

 Click here to listen via your favourite podcast provider, or scroll down and click on an episode.

-NEW PODCAST: Futile Thoughts, Towing Traumas, and Exploding Toms!
+Futile Thoughts, Towing Traumas, and Exploding Toms!

 Join us in Mexico: “We smiled a lot, mimicked nodding dogs, filled out blank boxes with personal details, and gave everyone we met money.”

 If you prefer to read the article and view the pictures, click here.